Thursday, September 25, 2008

 William Hogarth (A Harlot’s Progress; Rake’s Progress)

-Francisco de Goya (los desastres de la guerra; Los Caprichos)
+Francisco de Goya (Los desastres de la guerra; Caprichos de Goya)

 Katsushika Hokusai (Thirty-Six Views; One Hundred Views of Mt.
 Fuji)